 Solid samples or dried liquid samples may be analyzed directly with the ATR.
-Samples may also be mixed with KBr, pressed into a pellet/window and then analyzed.

-- 4.2.2 Extractions
+4.2.2 Extractions

-- 4.2.2.1 The organic layer from either a basic or acidic extraction may be mixed with ground KBr, evaporated and analyzed.4.2.2.2 Samples undergoing a basic extraction may require bubbling with HCl gas and filtering before HCl salt can be isolated and analyzed.
+4.2.2.1 The organic layer from either a basic or acidic extraction, evaporated and analyzed.4.2.2.1 Samples undergoing a basic extraction may require bubbling with HCl gas and filtering before HCl salt can be isolated and analyzed.

-- 4.2.3 Analysis
+4.2.3 Analysis